In considering small safe experiments to assist in my life planning, I am looking at ways to re-shape the SPACE I occupy in my family and community.

 Above all else, as with all experiments, does your character offer you any advice on some small step that you might take that is different, now?
 William Brown still helps me look at the world differently and be reluctant to conform.

-FURTHER EXPERIMENT: can you do something similar with a favourite song or favourite singer?
+Can you do something similar with your favourite song or favourite story?
 Consider a line from a song that has particular meaning to you.
 Review the line of the song in light of the same questions I have just listed above.